ewernqvi/mvc_rest_demo/README.md

 ![alt Angular Image](https://raw.github.com/ewernqvi/mvc_rest_demo/master/pres/angular-overview.png)

-Angualar applications consist of a Model View and Controller architecutre, but what actually happens in our application is that in index.html the ng-app directive is loaded which basically tells Angular to take control.
+Angular applications consist of a Model View and Controller architecture, but what actually happens in our application is that in index.html the ng-app directive is loaded which basically tells Angular to take control.

-Witin our application, which is a Single Page Application, we have the ability to present partials within the page, these will be swapped in and out depending on our actions.
+Within our application, which is a Single Page Application, we have the ability to present partials within the page, these will be swapped in and out depending on our actions.

 In our first example we load the partial advertisments.html which will contain a div with a controller, which is responsible for the scope.
-In our case we loop over the advertisments array with a [ng-repeat](http://docs.angularjs.org/api/ng.directive:ngRepeat) directive.
-This let us create rows in our table.The image has a special [ng-src](http://docs.angularjs.org/api/ng.directive:ngSrc) directive since we want databining later on, e.g. if we switch images it should be automatically reflected in the view through angulars two-way data binding.
+In our case we loop over the advertisements array with a [ng-repeat](http://docs.angularjs.org/api/ng.directive:ngRepeat) directive.
+This let us create rows in our table.The image has a special [ng-src](http://docs.angularjs.org/api/ng.directive:ngSrc) directive since we want data binding later on, e.g. if we switch images it should be automatically reflected in the view through Angular's two-way data binding.

-Before we dive into our presentation logic a small refactoring of our application is needed, remember that we put an array of test-data directly into our controller, this is poor design so we will introduce a new angular feauture called a [service](http://docs.angularjs.org/guide/dev_guide.services.understanding_services) where we will place this logic.
+Before we dive into our presentation logic a small refactoring of our application is needed, remember that we put an array of test-data directly into our controller, this is poor design so we will introduce a new angular feature called a [service](http://docs.angularjs.org/guide/dev_guide.services.understanding_services) where we will place this logic.